• Skip to primary navigation

 1. Aloo Baingan

-Aloo methi in a small wok with dried chilies in the background.
+Aloo methi in a small wok with cucumber salad, dried red chilies, and roti.

 Aloo methi